advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

-# Is Mathematics Really Absolute Objective?
+# Subjectivity in Mathematics and Problems of Defining Objectivity as Opposite to Subjectivity
 by Sven Nilsen, 2020

 In this blog post I will discuss the philosophy of absolute objectivity and problems it introduces in mathematics.